top of page

 How to clear safely (if your roof angle isn’t too steep):

-2. If you must get on roof, use a safety harness and have someone spot you
+2. If you must get on the roof, use a safety harness and have someone spot you.

 Coastal homeowners: Check for moss and algae growth.
 Gulf Coast humidity creates conditions for growth even in November.
 While moss looks “natural,” it traps moisture against shingles, accelerating deterioration.
 If growth is significant, a professional roof coating can prevent regrowth and extend your roof life 10 to 15 years.